dkopec/autoclip/README.md

 - [ ] Make task list persistant.
 - [ ] List of videos downloaded.
 - [ ] Prevent downloading video multiple times/check if exists and just link that.
-- [ ] User account and authentication so people can see their jobs and videos.
-- [ ] Deploy to Cloud services
+- [ ] Bring tests in line with features
 - [ ] Allow users to split videos into clips automaticlly and view them
 - [ ] Allow users to post clips to Imgur
 - [ ] Allow users to create posts to Reddit
+- [ ] User account and authentication so people can see their jobs and videos.
-- [ ] Setup Authentication for users
+- [ ] Deploy to Cloud services

 ## Credits